Sir Peter Leopold Louis Francis Nassau Cowper, 5th Earl Cowper1

 M, #13782, b.
 26 March 1707, d.
 24 February 1744/45

 Henry Scudamore, 3rd Duke of Beaufort was born on 26 March 1707.1 He was the son of Henry Somerset, 2nd Duke of Beaufort and Rachel Noel.
-He was baptised on 2 April 1707.1 He married Frances Scudamore, daughter of Sir James Scudamore, 2nd Viscount Scudamore and Frances Digby, on 28 June 1729 at Holland House.1 He and Frances Scudamore were divorced on 2 March 1743/44 by Act of Parliament, for "crim. con."1 He died on 24 February 1744/45 at age 37 at Bath, Somerset, England, 'worn out by a complication of disorders,' without issue.1 He was buried at Badminton, Gloucestershire, England.1 His will (dated 7 June 1744) was probated on 8 March 1744/45.2
+He was baptised on 2 April 1707.1 He married Frances Scudamore, daughter of James Scudamore, 3rd Viscount Scudamore and Hon.
+Frances Digby, on 28 June 1729 at Holland HouseG.1 He and Frances Scudamore were divorced on 2 March 1743/44 by Act of Parliament, for 'crim. con.1' He died on 24 February 1744/45 at age 37 at Bath, Somerset, EnglandG, 'worn out by a complication of disorders,' without issue.1 He was buried at Badminton, Gloucestershire, EnglandG.1 His will was proven (by probate) on 8 March 1744/45.2

 Mrs. Delany wrote that "his death is not to be lamented, he was unhealthy in his constitution and unhappy in his circumstances, though possessed of great honour and riches; his brother is qualified to make a better figure, and his wife I hope will prove an honourable and virtuous Duchess of Beaufort."1